daehyuh/daehyuh318/README.md

 ### Programming
 #### I'm interested in Backend Development and Project Management.
-- I`m mainly use Java, Kotlin with Spring Boot.
+- I'm mainly use Java, Kotlin with Spring Boot.
 - I'm also very interested in planning new projects.

 ### Algorithm